-With over 200 member businesses ranging from large developers spanning multiple countries through to local supply chain businesses employing just a few people, its goal is to represent the entirety of the region's energy sector across the East of England, no matter how large or how small.
+With over 225 member businesses ranging from large developers spanning multiple countries through to local supply chain businesses employing just a few people, its goal is to represent the entirety of the region's energy sector across the East of England, no matter how large or how small.
 Visit www.eeegr.com

 We are a committed community of energy professionals working together to drive clean growth and support businesses and communities to thrive in the East of England.

 The East of England is one of the largest offshore wind development zones in Europe.
 Its favourable geography, excellent infrastructure and offshore energy and marine capabilities make it the perfect location for offshore wind businesses to thrive.

-With over 1000 turbines already installed and some of the world's largest projects consented and preparing for deployment, there's opportunities within the entire project lifecycle from construction to operations and maintenance to repowering and eventual decommissioning.
+With over 1000 turbines already installed and some of the world's largest projects consented and under construction, there's opportunities within the entire project lifecycle from construction to operations and maintenance to repowering and eventual decommissioning.

-The Southern North Sea's (SNS) offshore wind farms are readily accessible from the energy focussed ports of Great Yarmouth and Lowestoft.
-Both have built significant expertise in the construction, operations and maintenance of offshore wind projects.
-Freeport status at the deep water ports of Felixstowe and Harwich is set to further strengthen the East of England's clean-energy capabilities, providing new opportunities for investment to support the UK to achieve its clean growth ambitions.
+The Southern North Sea's (SNS) offshore wind farms are readily accessible from the energy focussed ports of Great Yarmouth, Lowestoft and Harwich.
+Our region's ports have built significant expertise in the construction, operations and maintenance of offshore wind projects.
+Freeport status at the deep water ports of Felixstowe and Harwich is set to further strengthen the East of England's cleanenergy capabilities, providing new opportunities for investment to support the UK to achieve its clean growth ambitions.

-The role of GENERATE, together with its key partners the East of England Energy Group (EEEGR) and the region's offshore wind cluster group, East Wind, is to ensure these unique assets, supply chain capabilities, skills and training providers and investment opportunities are promoted, marketed and on the radar of major international players and government at all levels.
+The role of GENERATE, together with its key partners EEEGR and the region's offshore wind cluster group, East Wind, is to ensure these unique assets, supply chain capabilities, skills and training providers and investment opportunities are promoted, marketed and on the radar of major international players and government at all levels.

-For more details see: generate-energy.co.uk
+For more details visit: generate-energy.co.uk

-THE GROWTH OPPORTUNITIES ARISING FROM NEW AND EXISTING OFFSHORE WIND DEVELOPMENTS IN THE EAST OF ENGLAND ARE UNPARALLELED.
-WITH A DEDICATED OFFSHORE WIND SUPPLY CHAIN, A SKILLED ENERGY WORKFORCE AND A WIDE RANGE OF EXCITING ENERGY INFRASTRUCTURE PROJECTS IN PROGRESS.
-THERE HAS NEVER BEEN A BETTER TIME TO BUILD YOUR OFFSHORE WIND BUSINESS IN THE UK'S CLEAN GROWTH REGION.
+THE GROWTH OPPORTUNITIES

+ARISING FROM NEW AND

+EXISTING OFFSHORE WIND

+DEVELOPMENTS IN THE SNS

+ARE UNPARALLELED.
+WITH A

+DEDICATED OFFSHORE WIND

+SUPPLY CHAIN, A SKILLED

+ENERGY WORKFORCE AND

+A WIDE RANGE OF EXCITING

+ENERGY INFRASTRUCTURE

+PROJECTS IN PROGRESS,

+THERE HAS NEVER BEEN A

+BETTER TIME TO BUILD YOUR

+OFFSHORE WIND BUSINESS IN

+THE EAST OF ENGLAND.

+IAN PEASE

-IAN PEASE Business Development Manager, GENERATE
+Business Development Manager,

+GENERATE

+OFFSHORE

+WIND

+in the

-OFFSHORE WIND in the EAST OF ENGLAND
+EAST OF

+ENGLAND